filamentgroup/faux-pas/README.md

 # faux pas, a faux web font detector

 A script to highlight elements that are mismatched incorrectly to @font-face blocks, which may result in shoddy faux bold or faux italic rendering.
+Works standalone—no dependencies.

 ## [Demo](https://filamentgroup.github.io/faux-pas/dist/demo.html)